kevinresol/exp-ecs/README.md

 # Macro-powered Entity-Component-System framework

-This is a Entity-Component-System, inspired by the [Ash Framework](http://www.ashframework.org/)
+This is a Entity-Component-System game framework, inspired by the [Ash Framework](http://www.ashframework.org/)

 Thanks to the Haxe macro system we are able to reduce boilerplate code and allow some optimizations.